 }

 }In the above Terraform code we can see two instances of the google_container_cluster.
 The first uses the GA version of the GCP provider (google).
 The second uses the Beta version of the GCP provider (google-beta).
-Whilst the above example does not show any specific configuration differences for the given resource type between GA and Beta if there were this is how that can be achieved.
+The example doesn't show any configuration differences between GA and Beta for this resource type, but if there were any, this is how you'd handle them.

-We have gone through the basics of configuration for the GCP provider, both GA and Beta.
-Looking at authentication and general configuration.
-When it comes to authentication, the main configuration mechanisms are through ADCs, and temporary OAuth access tokens.
-It is generally recommended to use ADCs configured automatically via GCE instance identity.
-With general configuration, we looked at how we can set sensible defaults for all resources provisioned by the Terraform Google provider.
+This post covered the basics of configuring the GCP provider for both GA and Beta, across authentication and general configuration.
+For authentication, the main mechanisms are ADCs and temporary OAuth access tokens.
+I generally recommend using ADCs configured automatically via GCE instance identity.
+For general configuration, we looked at how to set sensible defaults for all resources provisioned by the Terraform Google provider.
 For all the details on the provider configuration, read through the Google Provider Configuration Reference.